-Application Deadline: Students must apply by the end of the first week of classes during the Winter term to be considered for the academic year scholarship.
+Students must apply by the end of the first week of Fall term to be considered for the 2017-18 academic year scholarship.

-Review Process: Applications are reviewed for eligibility by a committee; students will be notified of the academic year scholarship before the drop/add deadline of the Winter term.
+Applications are reviewed for eligibility by a selection committee; students will be notified of the academic year scholarship in mid-September.
 Scholarships will be disbursed at the completion of the Winter term, after grades have been submitted and evaluated.